2vitor/FuncUtil/README.md

 # discordBotUtilities
-Various functions that can be used in discord bots (made in JavaScript)
+Various functions that can be used in discord bots

 Contributing:
-- You can contribute by translating functions into other languages
+- You can contribute by **translating functions** into other **programming languages**
-Ex: Java (...)
+- Ex: Java (...)
-Just open a Pull request

 Structure:
-%lang%/%wrapper%/%function%
+lang/wrapper/function.lang
-Ex: js/eris/example
+Ex: js/eris/example.js